(908) 774-8811

 Some gastroenterologists have the letters “F.A.C.P.” or “F.A.C.G.” following their names.
 These letters mean the gastroenterologist has been recognized as a “fellow” of the American College of Physicians or the American College of Gastroenterologists for making extraordinary contributions to the field of gastroenterology.

-Abdominal Pain Barrett's Esophagus Celiac Disease Chronic Diarrhea Cirrhosis Colon & Colorectal Cancer Constipation Crohn's Disease Diverticulosis and Diverticulitis Gastrointestinal and Gastroenterologist Heartburn, Acid Reflux & GERD Helicobacter Pylori (Stomach Infection) Hemorrhoids Hepatitis B Hepatitis C Hiatal Hernia Indigestion Irritable Bowel Syndrome (IBS) Peptic Ulcer Disease (PUD) Rectal Bleeding Reflux Esophagitis Stomach Problems and Swallowing Problems Stomach Ulcers Ulcerative Colitis
+Abdominal Pain Back and Neck Pain Barrett's Esophagus Celiac Disease Chronic Back Pain Chronic Diarrhea Colon & Colorectal Cancer Constipation Crohn's Disease Difficulty Swallowing (Dysphagia) Diverticulosis and Diverticulitis Epidural Steroid Injection Esophagitis and Stricture Gastrointestinal and Gastroenterologist Heartburn, Acid Reflux & GERD Helicobacter Pylori (Stomach Infection) Hemorrhoids Hepatitis B Hepatitis C Hiatal Hernia Indigestion Irritable Bowel Syndrome (IBS) Joint Injections Joint Pain Peptic Ulcer Disease (PUD) Rectal Bleeding Reflux Esophagitis Stomach Problems and Swallowing Problems Stomach Ulcers Ulcerative Colitis

 • Contact Us